 3) Diaphragmatic Vibrato (Recommended)

 Some singers can produce a vibrato from their diaphragm aptly named as diaphragmatic vibrato.
 This is when the diaphragm pulsates during a sustained note to give a fake vibrato sound.
 Some theatrical singers develop this habit when they are unable to master a correct vibrato in their voice and they want to get away with some sort of a vibrato sound.
 This is a habit which cannot be rectified easily since the abdominal muscles memorize the pulsating sensation and develop muscle memory.
-However even this can be corrected over a period of time with determination.
+However, even this can be corrected over a period of time with determination.

 4) Natural Diaphragmatic Vibrato (Highly Recommended)

 This natural vibrato is produced when the abdominal muscles to keep firm support in order to produce the natural vibrato through your diaphragm have activated the pulsations.
-The wave-like motion in your vocal chords occurs when pulsations activated which will produce a minor fluctuation in your pitch and volume.
+The wave-like motion in your vocal cords occurs when pulsations activated which will produce a minor fluctuation in your pitch and volume.

 A good vibrato can be very pleasing to the ears.
 A good vibrato is when the singing voice is vibrating at an even pleasant rate.
 Learning how to sing vibrato can be developed with proper vocal exercises, regular practice and when the singer achieves proper balance in support muscles.
 The three “D” of music namely determination, diligence and drive will help you achieve the vibrato power you ever dream of.